-This article gives an overview of the topic of collocation in English language teaching and shows how this is a key area of study for advanced level students.
 This is the first of two articles on the topic.
 The second article - Collocation with advanced learners 2 - provides classroom activities for the study and practice of collocations.

 "The ability to deploy a wide range of lexical chunks both accurately and appropriately is probably what most distinguishes advanced learners from intermediate ones."
 (Thornbury 2002:116)